0verseas/official-site-WP/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.106 [Jan 11, 2023] =
+= 1.0.108 [Feb 09, 2023] =
-- Added: Social Media Settings now include an option for [Additional Profile URLs](https://rankmath.com/kb/titles-and-meta/#additional-profiles) that will be added to the `sameAs` property of the Organization Schema.
-- Added: User Profile now includes an option for Additional Profile URLs that will be added to the `sameAs` property of the [Author Schema Entities](https://rankmath.com/kb/author-schema-entity/#sameas).
-- Improved: Token regeneration method for Google Search Console to avoid data import issues in the [Analytics Module](https://rankmath.com/kb/analytics/) was revised to ensure proper regeneration on all setups.
-- Fixed: Analytics data is now updating correctly on all setups after the last update.
+- Added: Support for WebP image format to use with [Facebook's Open Graph](https://rankmath.com/kb/sharing-content-on-social-media/#facebook)
+- Improved: `autoload` data for [SEO Analysis](https://rankmath.com/kb/seo-analysis) & [Database Tools](https://rankmath.com/kb/rank-math-status-and-tools/#database-tools) have now been set to `false`
-- Fixed: Compatibility issues with the ACF's Link type field, where the title added from the Link modal was not getting saved.
+- Fixed: Compatibility issues with the ACF's Link type field, where the title added from the Link modal was not saved
-- Fixed: `uploadDate` error in [Video Schema](https://rankmath.com/kb/video-schema/) that occurred when the site's Timezone was set to a non-UTC value is now resolved.
-- Fixed: An error that occurred on some setups after [clearing the SEO Analysis data](https://rankmath.com/kb/rank-math-status-and-tools/#clear-seo-analysis-data) from Database tools has been resolved.
+- Fixed: [Analytics](https://rankmath.com/kb/analytics/) was showing zero search traffic on some setups because of the cache

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**